-Doctors and staff who are facee with losing their jobs and pensions have recently organized protests.
+Doctors and staff who are faced with losing their jobs and pensions have recently organized protests.

-Today there will be a four-hour strike, and non-essential personal will be on the streets in a protest.
+There will be a four-hour strike, and non-essential personnel will be on the streets in a protest.

 All around hospital buildings there is new construction.
 Signs of progress?

 The old stone buildings next door have been razed and